Going Beyond Keto: Low Net Carb Options Get Pizza Lovers in the Door—Three Trends to Watch

 Read on to explore three ways you can optimize the demand for carb-conscious pizza products and how that can impact your organization’s innovation plans for this year (and beyond).

 Interest in Carb-Conscious Options Abounds

-We don’t need to look any further than the $4 billion of products sold in the “carb-conscious category” in 2020—a 20% YOY increase over 20195—to know where consumer interest lies.
-But shopper online search behavior makes it especially clear that carb-conscious options are in high demand on both retailers’ shelves and in restaurants, even when compared to interest in explicitly “keto-friendly” products.6
+Did you know there were $4 billion of products sold in the “carb-conscious category” in 2020—a 20% YOY increase over 2019.5 But shopper online search behavior makes it especially clear that carb-conscious options are in high demand on both retailers’ shelves and in restaurants, even when compared to interest in explicitly “keto-friendly” products.6

 According to recent data from Semrush, several low carb and carb-conscious keywords have a notable number of average monthly searches (in the U.S. alone), consistently trumping search terms that contain “keto”: